sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/linear_programming.rst

-The *Knapsack* problem is the following: given a collection of items having both a weight and a *usefulness*, we would like to fill a bag whose capacity is constrained through maximizing the usefulness of the items it contains (we will here consider their sum).
+The *Knapsack* problem is the following: given a collection of items having both a weight and a *usefulness*, we would like to fill a bag whose capacity is constrained while maximizing the usefulness of the items contained in the bag (we will consider the sum of the items' usefulness).
 For the purpose of this tutorial, we set the restriction that the bag can only carry a certain total weight.

 To achieve this, we have to associate to each object `o` of our collection `C` a binary variable ``taken[o]``, set to 1 when the